Car CO2 emissions – ultimate guide

 - How can I reduce my car’s CO2 emissions?

 What are CO2 emissions and why do they matter?

 For millions of years, carbon dioxide (CO2) emissions have been produced naturally on the earth by decomposition, ocean release and respiration.
 These natural levels are usually kept in balance by the ecosystem of the planet as CO2 is reabsorbed in a natural cycle.

 However, CO2 can also be produced through human intervention and the burning of fossil fuels for heating, industry and transportation.

 This increase of man-made emissions has upset the natural balance to the point of causing possibly irreversible damage to the earth and its atmosphere, known as climate change.

-For this reason, collectively, worldwide countries have pledged to take action and part of this includes significantly reducing the CO2 emissions from cars and other vehicles.
+For this reason, collectively, worldwide countries have pledged to take action, part of this includes significantly reducing the CO2 emissions from cars and other vehicles.

 CO2 emissions legislation in the EU and UK

 Currently, transport is the highest contributor to emissions, responsible for around 33% of CO2 emissions in the UK, and 30% across Europe.
-In a bid to tackle this significant contribution, the European Commission and industry associations of carmakers agreed to reduce the emissions on any new cars that get made.
+In a bid to tackle this significant contribution, the European Commission and industry associations of carmakers agreed to reduce the emissions on any new cars built.